alanjones2/Alan-Jones-article-code/sqlpandas/draft.md

     election_df['first_party']

 We can assign that expression to a variable and we have a list of all the winners.

-How about SQL?
+How do we do that with SQL?

-The first thing is to construct an SQL query and then we can execute it.
+The first thing is to construct an SQL query and then execute it.
 You can see the query below as a string.
 We first use the ```SELECT``` keyword to declare the field that we are interested in (```first_party```) and then the table that contains the field (```elections```) in the ```FROM``` clause.
 We execute it with the connection that we create from the database file, earlier.
 That returns a cursor that we can use to retrieve the rows that contain our data.